Troopers recover 76 pounds of meth from traffic stop in Missouri

-COOPER COUNTY, MO (KCTV) -- A big bust for a Missouri drug-sniffing dog.
+COOPER COUNTY, Missouri (KCTV/KSMO) -- A big bust for a Missouri drug-sniffing dog.

 Nearly 76 pounds of meth was discovered during a traffic stop on Interstate 70 at the 96 mile marker in Cooper County on Sunday night.